Rcoppee/COVID-19_Senegal/README.md

  <h3>How to use the scripts?</h3>
  <p>Two main scripts were produced:<br>
  - script_epidemio_Africa.R : this short script allows to visualize the number of SARS-CoV-2 positive cases and related deaths in 2020 and 2021 in Africa and Senegal.
 We also calculate the proportion of observations in Senegal at the African scale.<br>
- - script_Senegal.R : this script allows to reproduce all of the figures that were created for this work.<br>
+ - script_Senegal.R : this script allows to reproduce all of the figures that were created for this work.
+It covers the proportion of lineages over time and cities of Senegal, as well as the frequency of mutations for each gene and/or for each lineage.<br>
  These scripts can be downloaded and executed in R.</p><br>
 <h3>Citation</h3>
 <p><i>submitted</i></p>